Algae: Primary algae

-There is also a minor group of algae with primary plastids of different origin than the chloroplasts of the archaeplastid algae.
-The photosynthetic plastid of three species of the genus Paulinella (Rhizaria – Cercozoa – Euglyphida), often referred to as a 'cyanelle', was originated in the endosymbiosis of a α-cyanobacterium (probably an ancestral member of Chroococcales).
+There is also a minor group of amoeboid protists with primary plastids evolved via different origin and at a much later date than archaeplastid chloroplasts.
+The four species of the euglyphid amoebae genus Paulinella, have cyanobionts (known as cyanelles) that perform photosynthesis, likely originated from the endosymbiosis of a α-cyanobacterium (probably an ancestral member of Chroococcales), about 90–140 Mya during the Cretaceous.